frehov/unifi-ddns-cf-worker/README.md

 # Cloudflare DDNS for UniFi OS

-A Cloudflare Worker script that provides a UniFi-compatible DDNS API to dynamically update the IP address of a DNS A record.
+A Cloudflare Worker script that strives to provides a UniFi-compatible DDNS API to dynamically update the IP address of a DNS A record.

 ## Why?